apify/langchain-apify/README.md

 # langchain-apify

 This package allows you to use Apify, a platform for web scraping and data extraction, with LangChain.
-It provides tools to interact with Apify actors, datasets, and API.
+It provides tools to interact with Apify Actors, datasets, and API.

 ## Installation